Safety & Security Resources

 Hazing

 Hazing threatens the safety and wellness of our students and is not accepted or tolerated on our campus.
-The Office of the Dean of Students investigates and responds to hazing incidents and also provides resources to help students identify, avoid and prevent it.
+The Office of the Dean of Students investigates and responds to hazing incidents and provides resources to help students identify, avoid and prevent it.

 Voices Against Violence